amancevice/knackhq/README.md

 ## Connect to KnackHQ

-Create a `KnackHQClient` instance to begin interacting with KnackHQ.
+Create a `KnackApp` instance to begin interacting with KnackHQ.
 Supply an app ID, an API key, and an optional API endpoint URL to the client.
 Alternatively, set these values in your environment with:

 * `KNACKHQ_APP_ID`
 * `KNACKHQ_API_KEY`